-- 1. Fire prevention in the residence hall
+- 1. Fire prevention in the workplace and residence

-- 2. What to do in the event of a fire
+- 2. Use of a portable fire extinguisher

-- 3. Evacuation planning
+- 3. What to do in the event of a fire

-- How to report a fire or other emergency
+- 4. Evacuation planning

-- How residence hall fire safety systems operate
+- 5. How to report a fire or other emergency

-Resident Assistants and Resident Life Staff coordinate additional fire safety training and education programs for residence hall students.
+Additional fire safety training and education programs for residence hall students are coordinated by Resident Assistants and Residence Life Staff.